As a business owner, you’ve probably already considered using social media for promotional purposes.

 Keep Up With Industry News

 No one wants to be out of the loop.
-By following companies within the same industry, you’ll be able to keep on top of all the latest developments and news that affect your brand and business.
+By following companies within the same industry, you’ll be able to keep up with all the latest developments and news that affect your brand and business.

 Learn About Your Customers

-Using Facebook, Twitter, etc. can be used as a form of market research.
-As a business, you will be able to discover more about the people who are using your brand.
+Using Facebook, Twitter, etc., can be used as a form of market research.
+As a business, you will discover more about the people using your brand.
 This could help with the future development of your brand, products and advertising techniques.

-Keeping up to date with the competition means you’ll know what they’re up to, when they launch new products or when they’re running promotional offers.
-You’ll also be able to see where they go wrong which can help you avoid making the same mistakes in future.
-Following what they’re doing within your niche market can help to inspire and in turn, grow your business further.
+Keeping up to date with the competition means you’ll know what they’re up to when they launch new products or run promotional offers.
+You’ll also be able to see where they go wrong, which can help you avoid making the same mistakes in future.
+In addition, following what they’re doing within your niche market can help to inspire and, in turn, grow your business further.

-With a number of social media platforms, businesses can specifically target their desired audience.
-For a small budget, you can choose the specific audience you want to advertise to.
-From their geographic location to hobbies and interests, you can tailor your advertisement reach to people who are more likely to engage.
+With several social media platforms, businesses can specifically target their desired audience.
+You can choose the specific audience you want to advertise to for a small budget.
+From their geographic location to hobbies and interests, you can tailor your advertisement to people more likely to engage.

-If you’re only just dipping your toe into the world of social media, start by creating a Facebook business page.
-Facebook is without a doubt the most popular social media platform, with over two billion active users on the site.
-Following that, do your research and discover which platforms your target audience engage with most often.
-This will help to shape your social media presence meaning you can invest your time and money more wisely.
+Start by creating a Facebook business page if you’re just dipping your toe into social media.
+Facebook is the most popular social media platform, with over two billion active users.
+After that, research and discover which platforms your target audience engages with most often.
+This will help shape your social media presence, meaning you can invest your time and money more wisely.

-If you’re looking for more information, take a look marketing techniques blog post which covers digital and traditional forms of marketing.
+For more information, take a look at our marketing techniques blog post covering digital and traditional forms of marketing.